 The quality of the restaurant is proved by the customers who frequent it, as they are a mix of locals and tourists.
 This is the perfect place for a filet mignon or some delectable seafood pasta.
 Good for accommodating a large group or a romantic dinner for two.
 One of Big Bear's most well-known restaurants for its great wine selection.

 SONORA CANTINA MEXICAN RESTAURANT

-When you think of Big Bear you may not think of Indian food.
+When you think of Big Bear you may not think of Indian and Nepalese food.
 Featuring a variety of authentic dishes popular in Tibet, Nepal, and Northern India, The Himalayan Restaurant serves some of the most delicious meals in Big Bear.
-Dine-in, pick up, or delivery located in the heart of the village on Pine Knot Avenue.
+Dine-in, pick up, or delivery located in the heart of The Village on Pine Knot Avenue.

 All of Big Bear's restaurants have a unique appeal, so hopefully, you have enough time to visit a few.
 No matter where you decide to dine in Big Bear Lake, make sure that you’re surrounded by the people you love most in life and make sure you’ve worked up a hardy appetite.
 And with so much to do and see, it won’t be hard.

 Your trip up the mountain won’t feel like a real mountain excursion without a cozy cabin to come home to, a cabin so nice your kids (and you!) might not ever want to leave.

 Complete your mountain experience in Big Bear with a blazing fire, warm apple cider, and an unforgettable cabin stay.